 We can tell from its P/E ratio of 43.06 that there is some investor optimism about Venture Life Group.
 The image below shows that Venture Life Group has a higher P/E than the average (14.8) P/E for companies in the personal products industry.

-That means that the market expects ASOS will outperform other companies in its industry.
+That means that the market expects Venture Life Group will outperform other companies in its industry.
 Clearly the market expects growth, but it isn't guaranteed.
-So investors should delve deeper.
-I like to check if company insiders have been buying or selling.
+So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.

 How Growth Rates Impact P/E Ratios

 Generally speaking the rate of earnings growth has a profound impact on a company's P/E multiple.
 Earnings growth means that in the future the 'E' will be higher.
 And in that case, the P/E ratio itself will drop rather quickly.
 A lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.

 Venture Life Group's earnings made like a rocket, taking off 155% last year.